JeyRunner/bipedal-loco-opti/README.md

 ```

 ### Solution Visualization
-The optimized solution is visualized as motion and forcesover time for the base and all feet by default, see the following plot:
+The optimized solution is visualized as motions and forces over time for the base and all feet, see the following plot:
 ![plot_vis.png](img/plot_vis.png)